Pece17/IoTBeacon/README.md

 List here all the ideas for further development of the project

-1. Android app instead of HTML webpage
+1. Android app instead of HTML website

 2. Python database insertion instead of PHP files - could the Python database insertion be inside ```BeaconScanner.py``` or would it need additional scripts?